March 1949 Syrian coup d'état: Armistice with Israel after 1948 conflict

-Armistice talks with Israel to end hostilities of the 1948 war started in April 1949, after armistice agreements had already been concluded by the other Arab countries.
+Syrian armistice negotiations with Israel to end hostilities of the 1948 war started in April 1949, after armistice agreements had already been reached by the other Arab countries.
 On 20 July 1949, Syria signed the Israel-Syria Armistice Agreement for formally ending hostilities along the border.
 Under the agreement, Syria withdrew its forces from most of the territories of the former Mandate Palestine that it controlled west of the international border, which became a demilitarized zone.
-In 1948, there were approximately 30,000 Jews in Syria.
-After the coup, the Za'im administration permitted the emigration of large numbers of Syrian Jews, and 5,000 left for Israel.

 Syrian Prime Minister Muhsin al-Barazi was given the task of conducting secret negotiations with Israel for a peace treaty between the two countries and to discuss a possible summit between Za'im and Israeli Prime Minister David Ben-Gurion.
 The talks reached advanced levels and Israeli Foreign Minister Moshe Sharett contacted al-Barazi on 6 August 1949 to discuss a date for formal peace talks.

 Rebellion

 Za'im inspired rebellion among his officers by betraying Antoun Saadeh, the founder and president of the Syrian Social Nationalist Party (SSNP).
 Saadeh had pledged to set up a friendly government in Lebanon, but on 8 July, Za'im abducted Saadeh and handed him over to the Lebanese authorities, who tried him for treason and executed him on the same day.